Three Magic Words to Reduce Conflict

 One of the challenges that can both bog us down and create separation between people is a need for understanding and proving our understanding.
 A youtube video from Matt Kahn turned me onto the idea of letting go of the need to understand everything.
 I have experimented with the idea for the last couple weeks, and here are three results I noticed:

 When I tried to understand I felt more deeply embedded into the karma of the situation.
 Letting go of trying to assess created a great sense of relaxation and freedom inside.
-I still wanted to make sure I learned the lessons I needed to, so I asked God to grant me the wisdom and make the changes happen within me that needed to as a result of the situation.
+I still wanted to make sure I learned the lessons I needed to, so I set the intention to be granted the wisdom and make the changes happen within me that are needed to grow.

 It also helped me move on from a space of processing to a space of creation.
 Matt Kahn said he does not even have any memory of the past except what comes by intuition of the moment.
 I believe my spiritual guide, Swami Kriyananda, lived in the same way.
-That allows space for God to give you new, wiser, and more messages.
+That allows space to gain new, wiser, and more messages.

-As I was setting up plates for lunch at The Expanding Light Retreat a couple weeks ago I noticed my mind caught in thoughts that were not making me feel good.
+3. As I was setting up plates for lunch at The Expanding Light Retreat a couple weeks ago I noticed my mind caught in thoughts that were not making me feel good.
 Swami Kriyananda said thoughts are like objects.
 I believe that is why our life manifests in alignment with the thoughts in our head.
 Having both the desire to manifest things that feel good and to follow the highest guidance, I remembered to clear the thoughts away.
-Instead I asked, “God what do you want to tell me?
+Instead I asked with surrender, “God what do you want to tell me?
 How can I focus more on my task at hand?”
 As soon as I asked the question a friend approached me stating he needs to introduce me to his mother who just moved to Portland because she helps people start spirituality based businesses.
-I nearly wanted to cry with the joy of feeling God's presence because it felt like God was telling me what can happen if I clear and open myself.
+I nearly wanted to cry with the joy of feeling a divine presence telling me what can happen if I clear and open myself.

 Now I invite you to experiment with letting go of needing to understand and admit you may not understand.
 Then let the wisdom of the quiet calm intuitive voice release pain from within you and guide you on your next steps.
 Please let me know how this exploration goes if you choose to take part.